kernelci/lava-docker/README.md

 ### Power supply
 You need to have a PDU for powering your DUT.
-Managing PDUs is done by lavapdu-daemon.
+Managing PDUs could be done via:

-See https://github.com/pdudaemon for more information
+- lavapdu-daemon (See https://github.com/pdudaemon for more information)
+- A generic command line for managing PDU

+This choice is done in boards.yaml.
+You can see example of both in board.yaml.example

 ### Network ports
 The following ports are used by lava-docker and are proxyfied on the host: